LuYF-Lemon-love/susu-huggingface-blog/en/00008_hf-bitsandbytes-integration.md

 ### Scaling up on other modalities

 Currently, language models dominate very large models.
 Leveraging this method on very large vision, audio, and multi-modal models might be an interesting thing to do for better accessibility in the coming years as these models become more accessible.

-## Credits

-Huge thanks to the following who contributed to improve the readability of the article as well as contributed in the integration procedure in `transformers` (listed in alphabetic order):
-JustHeuristic (Yozh),
-Michael Benayoun,
-Stas Bekman,
-Steven Liu,
-Sylvain Gugger,
-Tim Dettmers